 The colonial hill station of Pyin U Lwin was a summer retreat during British rule, its altitude (1070m) and relatively cool climate allowing the British ruling class to escape the fearsome heat of Mandalay and lower Myanmar.
 Then it was called Maymyo (meaning ‘May’s town’ in Burmese, after a British colonel who was stationed there), and is still sometimes referred to by that name.

-It is the colonial legacy that holds the key to the town’s charm, with its beautiful botanical gardens are unique in Myanmar and it does retain a number of characteristic examples of 19th century country houses, some of which are now hotels – the most well known of which is probably The Candacraig (now called the Thiri Myaing Hotel), a colonial mansion built in 1904 and described in some detail by Paul Theroux in The Great Railway Bazaar.
+Pyin U Lwin’s beautiful botanical gardens are unique in Myanmar and it does retain a number of characteristic examples of 19th century country houses, some of which are now hotels – the most famous of which is probably The Candacraig (now called the Thiri Myaing Hotel), a colonial mansion built in 1904 and described in some detail by Paul Theroux in The Great Railway Bazaar.

 From Pyin U Lwin, you can take a motorcycle taxi (K1500) to nearby scenic waterfalls, lagoons and pagodas.
 These are pleasant places to relax and while away an afternoon – and you will find local bar/restaurants for refreshment.
 Bicycles can be hired at most guest houses and hotels, which gives you the flexibility to get around town and see the surrounding country at your own pace.

 The Peik Chin Myaung cave is one of the most attractive in Myanmar, featuring colourful Buddhist scenes, a large number of shrines and a picturesque waterfall at its entrance.
 It can be found approximately 20km to the east of Pyin U Lwin off the road to Lashio.

 The Pyin U Lwin hot air balloon festival takes place in mid-November.
 It is similar, but smaller in scale, to the festival in Taunggyi, which takes place at the same time of year.